chelsea-angelena/apis_and_microservice/readme.md

 <a href="https://www.youtube.com/watch?v=IsubcKdZPyE">Antonio Papa - Scalable Scripts</a>

+- Youtube video
-This guy is my favourite.
+- This guy is my favourite.
-Youtube video - prior nestjs experience would be helpful for this tutorial.
+- Easy to follow youtube video.
+Prior nestjs experience would be helpful for this tutorial.
+- About half way through he starts on the microservices stuff, the first half is just nestjs and typeorm set up for two apps.
-About half way through access the microservices stuff He explains how to set up two listeners from the same app.
+- He explains how to set up two listeners from the same app.

 <a href="https://www.youtube.com/watch?v=IpoaVi9iPWI">Brian Johnson</a>

+- Another youtube video.
+4 part series, focuses just on the microservice stuff.
-Another youtube video.
-I found this one to be missing some steps and also had to troubleshoot a few errors that weren't covered in the tutorials.
-Videos are short though and he does a good job explaining some of concepts and setting up gRPC (this is a series of four video... grpc is last)
+- I found this one to be missing some steps and also had to troubleshoot a few errors that weren't covered in the tutorials (very likely this was my bad).
+- He does a good job explaining some of the concepts and setting up gRPC ( grpc is last video in the series )

 <a href="https://docs.nestjs.com/microservices/basics">Official Nestjs docs</a>